danvk/aoc2024/README.md

   - `or` and `and` short-circuit, `||` and `&&` do not.
 - A `MapSet` is Elixir's version of a set.
 - `Map.get_and_update` lets you retrieve the current value and fill in a new value for a map in one pass, but it has a really weird contract.
 It requires you to return a pair with the current value and the new value.
 Huh?
 Why does it need to old value?
 Another surprise: it returns a tuple with the new value and the map, not just the map.
 Maybe I should just write a wrapper for this.

+I'm going to try installing Elixir 1.18, which hit RC today.
+It has significant improvements to "set-theoretic types" and language services.
+It's on the `v1.18.0-rc.0` branch, but unclear to me how to install this with homebrew.
+Instead, I'm using

+    brew unlink elixir
+    brew install --HEAD elixir

+No new type errors, no obvious difference in language service.